Shoot more, edit less

 Where do my photos live?

 On your disk.
 Jepex reads photos from the folder you point it at, edits them in place, and never uploads anything.
-The library and editor work entirely offline — no catalog, no import, no copying anywhere.
+The library and editor work entirely offline.
+No catalog, no import, no copying anywhere.
 We don’t read your photo library or upload anything you didn’t explicitly publish.

 Waitlist